chrisseaton/chrisseaton.github.io/truffleruby/index.md

 framework](http://openjdk.java.net/projects/graal/).
 TruffleRuby can achieve peak performance well beyond that possible in JRuby at the same time as being a significantly simpler system.
-In early 2014 it was open sourced and integrated into [JRuby](http://jruby.org/) for incubation, and then in 2017 it became its own project.
+In early 2014 it was open sourced and integrated into [JRuby](http://jruby.org/) for incubation, then in 2017 it became its own project, and now it is part of [GraalVM](http://graalvm.org).

 This page links to the literature and code related to the project.
 Note that any views expressed are my own and not those of Oracle.